Hard Diffraction with Dynamic Gap Survival: Validation

 Turning to the Pomeron PDFs, a detailed comparison would entail the separate quark and gluon distributions at varying $Q^2$ scales.
 To simplify we show the QCD-charge-weighted sum

-at a single value $Q^2 = 100$ GeV$^2$, Figs.~\ref{Fig:PomeronFluxesPDFs}c and \ref{Fig:PomeronFluxesPDFs}d.
+at a single value $Q^2 = 100$ GeV$^2$, figures~\ref{Fig:PomeronPDFs}a to \ref{Fig:PomeronPDFs}d.
 We notice that they all tend to be significantly harder than the corresponding proton PDF, here represented by the NNPDF 2.3 QCD+QED LO one.
 (The PomFix option is just a toy one, shown for completeness, but not used in the following.)
-For the gluon on its own, the $\Pom$ is significantly harder than the $\p$, consistent with the idealized picture of a $\Pom$ as a glueball state with two ``valence gluons'', Figs.~\ref{Fig:PartonDistributionsInPomeron}a and \ref{Fig:PartonDistributionsInPomeron}b.
-Surprisingly, also the quark PDFs of the $\Pom$ (Figs.~\ref{Fig:PartonDistributionsInPomeron}c and \ref{Fig:PartonDistributionsInPomeron}d) are harder than proton ones, suggesting the presence of ``valence quarks'' in the $\Pom$, although an order of magnitude below the gluons.
-Another observation is that the $\Pom$ PDF sets we compare are all based on H1 analyses, with largely the same data and with correlated assumptions for the definition of diffractive events.
+For the gluon on its own, the $\Pom$ is significantly harder than the $\p$, consistent with the idealized picture of a $\Pom$ as a glueball state with two ``valence gluons'', figures~\ref{Fig:PartonDistributionsInPomeronHERA}a, b and \ref{Fig:PartonDistributionsInPomeronACTW}a, b.
+Surprisingly, also the quark PDFs of the $\Pom$ (figures~\ref{Fig:PartonDistributionsInPomeronHERA}c, d and \ref{Fig:PartonDistributionsInPomeronACTW}c, d) are harder than proton ones, suggesting the presence of ``valence quarks'' in the $\Pom$, although an order of magnitude below the gluons.
+Another observation is that the $\Pom$ PDF sets we compare are all primarily based on H1 analyses, with largely the same data and with correlated assumptions for the definition of diffractive events.
 This is especially notable in the quark distributions, which are close to identical.
 Also the close affinity of gluons at lower $x$ values should not be overstressed.
+The slightly larger variations in the ACTW PDFs are due to both the different values of the flux-parameter $\epsilon$, as well as different parametrisations of the PDFs.
 Finally, note that the H1 parametrizations only apply down to $x = 10^{-3}$, and are frozen below that.
 This is likely to underestimate the low-$x$ rise of PDFs, which as well could have been of the same shape as in the proton.
+A small kink in the ACTW PDFs around $x=10^{-4}$ is due to regions of phase space where the parametrization of the initial quark distribution would become negative and has been reset to vanish.